pivotal/docs-tap/install-online/profile.hbs.md

 >**Important** After installing the full profile on your cluster, you must set up developer namespaces.
 Otherwise, creating a workload, a Knative service or other Tanzu Application Platform packages fails.
-For more information, see [Set up developer namespaces to use installed packages](set-up-namespaces.hbs.md).
+For more information, see [Set up developer namespaces to use your installed packages](set-up-namespaces.hbs.md).

 You can run the following command after reconfiguring the profile to reinstall the Tanzu Application Platform: